Mak2006/python-rest-app-cont/README.md

 ### What was done

 1. We install virtualenv, create a directory for the env and install Flask in it.
+Flasks installs the core components flask, Werkzeug, Jinja2, click, itsdangerous, and markupsafe.
+2. We create a small Flask server `server.py`
+	1. Debug - enabled
+	2.